SchulzLab/TEPIC/MachineLearningPiplines/DYNAMITE/README.md

 	Rscript Scripts/DYNAMITE.R --dataDir=<Data Path> --outDir=<Output Path> --response=Expression --regularisation=<E,L,R> --performance=<TRUE,FALSE>

-##Outputs
+## Outputs
 *DYNAMITE* always produces the following output:
 * A *txt* file with the regression coefficients learned on the entire data set.
-* If ggplot2 is available, a bar plot is generated that shows all coefficients with a mean absolute value > 0.025.
+* If ggplot2 is available, a bar plot is generated that shows all nonzero regression coefficients.

 If the performance of the model is assessed, *DYNAMITE* additionally generates:
-* A file *Performance_Overview.txt* that holds information on model performance: Pearson correlation, Spearman correlation, and MSE.
+* A file *Performance_Overview.txt* that holds information on model performance: Accuracy on Training and Test data, F1 measures.
 * A boxplot showing model performance.
 * Confusion matrices per sample and outer cross validation run.